Luoyang Christmas fire: Investigation

-According to a report by fire investigators from Henan, up until 9:26pm, the fire was still able to be brought under control with handheld extinguishers; up until to 9:32pm, if fire sprinklers existed.
+According to a report by fire investigators from Henan, up until 9:26 pm, the fire was still able to be brought under control with handheld extinguishers; up until to 9:32 pm, if fire sprinklers existed.
 Afterwards, the fire would have spread further north, creating a chimney effect with the northwest and northeast stairwells, all of which only had fire doors on certain levels.
 This would have propagated the smoke upwards, to level 4, where the nightclub and conference rooms were.
-A flashover occurred at 9:38pm, reaching up to 40 Pa, blowing open windows on below ground level 1 that had been previously sealed by 1 cm of concrete; even more smoke was pushed up into level 4.
+A flashover occurred at 9:38 pm, reaching up to 40 Pa, blowing open windows on below ground level 1 that had been previously sealed by 1 cm of concrete; even more smoke was pushed up into level 4.
 Had a fire door existed for each floor, this would've significantly slowed the spread of the fire and smoke; the fire doors on below ground level 1, level 1 and 2 had kept the floors safe from fire though as a result also funneled all the smoke up to level 4.

 On level 4, people died on the spot from smoke inhalation.
 Temperatures inside the nightclub was determined to have been at least 80 °C, up to 140 °C based on melting of plastic elements in the area.
 On level 2, temperatures near the stairwell reached 200 to 300 °C evidenced by charring on the fire door.
-Chemicals in the smoke included CO, HCN, CoCl2, Acrolein, H2S and others.
+Chemicals in the smoke included CO, HCN, CoCl_{2}, Acrolein, H_{2}S and others.
 After flashover, the smoke was estimated to have taken only 6 seconds to reach level 4, and 3.3 minutes to subsequently envelop the whole nightclub.
 With only one door to enter the nightclub and only one unlocked stairwell, any opportunity to escape was rapidly lost.

 Out of 309 deaths, 308 were on the top floor; 248 people died in the main nightclub hall, 26 in the smaller nightclub room, 23 at the locked southwest stairwell, 11 along the corridor on the west side of the building and 1 in a karaoke room.
 The victims all showed signs of carbon monoxide poisoning and had noticeable soot around their nasal area; the reason for the large number of deaths was not due to burns or heat, but due to the rapid spread of toxic smoke.